 This hearty and delicious recipe for vegan Harvest Vegetable Soup is made with butternut squash and kale.
-The herbs and seasonings pair perfectly with the tender fall veggies.
-This homemade vegetable soup recipe is healthy, easy and tastes amazing.
+The herbs and seasonings pair perfectly with the tender fall veggies and squash.
+This butternut vegetable soup recipe is healthy, easy and tastes amazing.
 It will warm you from the inside out on a chilly autumn day.

 two white bowls of veggie soup with rosemary sprig and a white napkin

-I originally published this Vegetable Soup Recipe on September 5th 2014.
+I originally published this Fall Veggie Soup Recipe on September 5th 2014.
 I have updated the text and photos and added a video to reshare it with you today.
 This post contains affiliate links.

-Every fall when I go hog wild making batch after batch of soup {an affliction I call going “Soup Crazy”} I am sure to include a batch or two of this Vegan Vegetable Soup.
+Every fall when I go hog wild making batch after batch of soup {an affliction I call going “Soup Crazy”} I am sure to include a batch or two of this Vegan Vegetable Soup with Butternut Squash, Kale and Harvest Veggies.
 It has been a favorite for many years and readers always tell me they love it too.

 This soup is simple to prepare and all the flavors are amazing!
 Thanks for another great recipe!